-the names of elector candidates on the ballots.
-Indeed, including those names might be suggestive of the process of genuine debate and discussion that had become anachronistic.
+assumed would vote for the parties' presidential and vice-presidential candidates.
+With party fealty rather than debate and discretionary voting the governing norm at the presidential elector meetings, there could be coordination across state lines-before the meetings-in the voting for candidates for president and vice-president.
+This was a very different process from what was originally envisaged.
+And with this different process at work, over time most states concluded that there was no good reason to include the names of elector candidates on the ballots.
+Indeed including those names might be suggestive of the process of genuine debate and discussion that had become anachronistic.
 On rare occasion, however, presidential electors broke ranks, casting votes for presidential or vice-presidential candidates other than those associated with the political party that had advanced them for the office of elector.
 As the process evolved, the phenomenon of "faithless electors" thus came into focus.
-There have been a scattering of faithless votes over the years, including one in 2000 and one in 2004.
+There has been a scattering of faithless votes over the years, including one in 2000 and one in 2004.

 In the contemporary electoral context, faithless votes hold the potential for great mischief, producing a president or vice-president (or both) other than those for whom voters were led to believe they were casting their votes.
 To date these worst fears have not been realized.
-Faithless votes have never changed the initially apparent outcome of the electoral college process.
+Faithless votes have never changed the apparent outcome of the electoral college process.
 But that may in part be due to the fact that the electoral college outcome is typically not very close.
-This in turn is due in good part to the prevalence of winner-take-all elections.
+This in turn is due in good part to the prevalence of winner-take-all.
 State use of winner-take-all means that many electoral votes come in sizeable chunks-at the present time all the way up to 55 for California.
 And in an environment of sizeable electoral college margins, it would take faithlessness on a large scale to reverse an apparent outcome.
 The emphasis on party fealty in elector nomination makes that extremely unlikely.

 Despite the "chunkiness" of electoral votes, however, there certainly can be close counts.
-The electoral vote margin in 1876 was one vote, and the margin in 2000 was five votes (four if the faithless District of Columbia elector who abstained had voted faithfully).
-In many other elections, entirely plausible reversals of one or a few close states (in popular vote terms) would have led to close - or even tied - electoral vote counts.
+The electoral vote margin in 1876 was one vote, and the margin in 2000 was five votes (four if the faithless District of Columbia elector who had abstained had voted faithfully).
+In many other elections, entirely plausible reversals of one or a few close states (in popular vote terms) would have led to close-or even tied-electoral vote counts.
 And close votes might well start coming with greater frequency as technology and increasing campaign sophistication heighten the competitiveness of presidential elections.
 If there are close electoral college counts, there is ample reason to think that parties and candidates will be tempted to court faithlessness.
 Indeed, some campaigns have owned up to making such plans.
 In any given election, the success of such an effort is unlikely, but it would hardly be surprising to find a ferocious dispute some day over the validity of a small number of faithless electoral votes on which an election outcome would turn.